veselinvachkov/security-reviews/Competitive-audit/raac_report.md

 ## Vulnerability Details

 The `delegateBoost` function allows a user to delegate a boost to another address, storing the delegation details in the `userBoosts` mapping.
 However, the function does not update the delegator's balance or enforce any restrictions on repeated delegations.
-This results in a scenario where a user can delegate multiple times TO OTHER DIFFERENT ADDRESSES without boundaries, effectively duplicating the amount of boost available in the system.
+This results in a scenario where a user can delegate multiple times TO OTHER DIFFERENT ADDRESSES WITHOUT BOUNDARIES, effectively duplicating the amount of boost available in the system.

 File location: 2025-02-raac\contracts\core\governance\boost\BoostController.sol